kudobuilder/kudo/keps/0008-operator-testing.md

 ### Running the tests

 Tests will be invoked via a CLI tool that runs the test suite against the current Kubernetes context.
-It will be packaged with the default set of test suites from the KUDO Frameworks repository using go-bindata, with the ability to provide alternative directories containing tests to use.
+It will be packaged with the default set of test suites from the KUDO Operators repository using go-bindata, with the ability to provide alternative directories containing tests to use.

 The tool will enumerate each test case (group of test steps) and run them concurrently in batches.
 Each test case will run in its own namespace (care must be taken that cluster-level resources do not collide with other test cases [???
 TODO: solvable?]) which will be deleted after the test case has been completed.